handlebars-lang/docs/index.md

   - title: Mustache-compatible
     details: Handlebars is largely compatible with Mustache templates.
 In most cases it is possible to swap out Mustache with Handlebars and continue using your current templates.
   - title: Fast execution
-    details: Handlebars compiles templates into JavaScript functions, which makes them faster then interpreted template engines
+    details: Handlebars compiles templates into JavaScript functions.
+This makes the template execution faster than most other templat engines.
 footer: CC BY-SA Licensed | Copyright © 2019-present Nils Knappmeier and contributors
 ---